pachyderm/docs/content/latest/reference/pachctl/pachctl_fsck.md

 ### Synopsis

-Run a file system consistency check on the pachyderm file system, ensuring the correct provenance relationships are satisfied.
+Run a file system consistency check on the MLDM file system, ensuring the correct provenance relationships are satisfied.

 ```
 pachctl fsck [flags]